RyanNgCT/JerseyCTF-Writeups/Web - Redirector/redirector.md

 Tried to enter this but sadly got rejected.
 I thought maybe I mistyped something and went back to triple check.
 Then I asked for tech support thinking that there was some typo lol!

-So the support guy gave me some clues that unexpectedly helped me figure out what to use (but he never heard of it himself!)
+So the support guy gave me some clues that unexpectedly helped me figure out what to use (but he never heard of it himself apparently!)

 ![img](https://github.com/RyanNgCT/JerseyCTF-Writeups/blob/main/Web%20-%20Redirector/convo.png)

 After he said `The last part is cut off!
 Perhaps, you need to extend the your redirects.` I got an idea--to use burp repeater.
 So for every response given, I edited the letter behind the `GET /`.
-Take not you will want to have a notepad at this point to document all the characters output.
+Take not you will want to have a notepad at this point to document all the characters output as they will **not** be shown in the HTTP History tab.

 We will first send any one of the response with a character to the Repeater Tab.